PauseAI/pauseai-website/src/posts/roadmap.md

 ### Scenario 1: No additional funding

 - Hire an [**organizing director**](/2024-vacancy-organizing-director), who helps with growing our community and organizing volunteers.
-They will help us engage the community, organize events, build alliances/coalitions, reach out to politicians, and make volunteers more effective.
+They will help us engage the community, organize events, build alliances/coalitions, and make volunteers more effective.
-- Organize our biggest protest yet during the AI safety summit in France.
+- Facilitate the formation of new National and Local groups.
+Provide them with help, guidance, materials and funding.
+- Organize protests and other events to raise awareness about the issue and grow our community.
 - Organize letter writing workshops to push the national-level politicians to initialize treaty negotiations.
 - Build alliances with other organizations and overlapping cause areas to amplify our impact.
 E.g. artists, concerned parents, climate activists, job unions, etc.
 - Grow our social media presence through regular posts and engagement.
 - Participate in more [podcasts and interviews](/press).
 - Create more video content (focused on shorts) to reach a wider audience.
-- Get help from experts in various fields (marketing, policy, AI safety, community organizing, protesting, etc.) to learn from their experience and improve our work.
+- Get (paid) help from experts in various fields (marketing, policy, AI safety, community organizing, protesting, etc.) to learn from their experience and improve our work.
 - Experiment with social media ads to grow our community and learn what works.
 - Reach out to politicians and influencers.
 - Spend our remaining budget on PauseAI community projects through our MicroGrants program.